 There is an eye-opening article published in August 2019 from npr.org – To Slow Global Warming, U.N.
 Warns Agriculture Must Change.
 It explains that we need to cut greenhouse gas emissions in half within the next decade to avoid irreversible impacts on some ecosystems.
 In the article there is a quote explaining how the significance of reducing meat consumption would affect us: “The World Resource Institute estimates that if people in the U.S. and other heavy meat-eating countries reduced their consumption of beef (and other meat from ruminants) to about 1.5 burgers per person, per week, it would nearly eliminate the need for additional agricultural expansion (and associated deforestation), even in a world with 10 billion people.

-Check out “Cowspiracy” if you haven’t seen it yet.
+Check out “Cowspiracy” (Amazon affiliate link) if you haven’t seen it yet.
 It could very well blow your mind!
 More people are becoming aware of the negative effects of animal agriculture on our beloved Earth, thus leading to an increase of the Vegan population.

 For Health Benefits

 According to this clinical trial study where participants switched to a plant-based diet consisting of raw fruits, vegetables, seeds, and avocados for 4 weeks, they noticed drastic improvements in their overall health.
 The study led to this conclusion: “A defined plant‐based diet can be used as an effective therapeutic approach in the clinical setting in the treatment of HTN, hypercholesterolemia, and other cardiovascular risk factors while simultaneously reducing overall medication usage.
 Patients may find this therapeutic approach preferable to conventional and costly drug therapy.
 Further replication trials are needed with larger sample sizes, control groups, and other dietary comparison groups.“

 What about the Keto diet, it’s healthy right?